Hardikshah343/learning-web-development/week1/10_git_github/readme.md

 **1. Local Repository:**
 Every VCS tool provides a private workplace as a working copy.
 Developers make changes in their private workplace and after commit, these changes become a part of the repository.
-Git Takes it one further by providing them a private copy of the whole repository.
+Git Takes it one step further by providing them a private copy of the whole repository.
 Users can perform many operations with this repository such as add file, remove file, rename file, move file, commit changes and many more.

 **2. Working Directory and Staging Area or Index:**